Soviet invasion of South Sakhalin: Until the ceasefire agreement

 On August 19, the Japanese Imperial General Headquarters allowed the 5th Area Army to begin ceasefire negotiations and weapons surrender (大陸指 2546).
 This order was issued three days later than in Manchuria.
-However, on August 19 at 17:30, the 5th Area Army in Hokkaido ordered the 88th Division to defend southern Sakhalin to the last, and to continue fighting if Soviet forces moved in (Far East Special Telegram No. 28).
+However, on August 19 at 17:30, the 5th Area Army in Hokkaido ordered the 88th Division to defend southern Sakhalin to the last man, and to continue fighting if Soviet forces moved in (Far East Special Telegram No. 28).
 In this context, the continuation of self-defense combat, which should have ended with the ceasefire negotiations, was ordered, and the defense of southern Sakhalin until the end was assumed.

 On August 19, during a meeting with the Soviet supreme commander in the East, the Kwantung Army in Manchuria learned that combat was still ongoing in Sakhalin.
 On the 20th, a telegram (Kantou General Staff's War Telegram No. 1045) requesting urgent action was sent to the Imperial General Headquarters and the 5th Area Army.
 In response, the 5th Area Army sent a telegram back to the Kwantung Army stating that “the Soviet forces' unlawful actions are truly excessive” and that “the Soviet supreme commander must issue strict orders”.
 However, on August 21, Major General Minegi of the 88th Division explained over the phone to the Chief of Staff of the 5th Area Army, Saburou Hagi, that the Soviet forces were unwilling to stop their advance, and that, in order to avoid a full-scale confrontation, they would have to accept disarmament and allow the Soviet forces' occupation.
 He requested approval from Commander Higuchi, which was granted.
 This was likely due to a stern warning received by the 5th Area Army from General Staff Officer Shigefuru Asao, who had gone to Manchuria for ceasefire negotiations, on August 21, urging against continuing combat under the pretext of self-defense.

 On August 22, the 5th Area Army transmitted the weapons surrender approval from the Imperial General Headquarters to the 88th Division, replacing the previous order to defend southern Sakhalin, and a ceasefire agreement was reached with the Soviet forces at Chitose Town.

 After the occupation, the Soviets attempted to prevent the repatriation of Japanese citizens and property to the Japanese mainland, and on the 23rd, they announced a ban on moving off the island.
 On the 24th, the Soviet forces occupied Toyohara, the capital of Sakhalin Prefecture, and by the 25th, with the landing at Odomari, the occupation of southern Sakhalin was completed.